IndustryFusion/DigitalTwin/helm/README.md

    tar -zxvf helmfile_0.149.0_linux_amd64.tar.gz
    chmod u+x helmfile
    ```
-4. Deploy secrets for industry fusion registry
+4. (OPTIONAL) Deploy secrets for industry fusion registry if you are going to use a private docker registry

    ```
    kubectl -n iff create secret docker-registry regcred --docker-password=<password> --docker-username=<username> --docker-server=https://index.docker.io/v1/
    ```
-5. Install the charts by using helmfile: `./helmfile apply`
+5. Install the charts by using helmfile, don't forget to specify the docker registry and version tag (use 'latest' tag for the current development version, it is updated nightly): `./helmfile apply --set "mainRepo=ibn40" --set "mainVersion=<RELEASE_VERSION>"`
-6. Verify all pods are running using `kubectl -n iff get pods`
+6. Verify all pods are running using `kubectl -n iff get pods`, in some slow systems keycloak realm import job might fail and needs to be restarted, this is due to postgres database not being ready on time.
 7. Login to keycloak with browser using `http://keycloak.local/auth`

    * The username is `admin`, the password can be found by `kubectl -n iff get secret/keycloak-initial-admin -o=jsonpath='{.data.password}' | base64 -d | xargs echo`